Undergraduate BA (Hons)

 To gain a place on this radio and television degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your radio and television degree personal statement (up to 500 words), we’ll want to understand:
+Within your radio and television degree personal statement (up to 4,000 characters), we’ll want to understand:

-• and why the University of Salford and this Television and Radio Production degree is the right choice for your future goals.
+• Why is the University of Salford and this Television and Radio Production degree the right choice for your future goals?

 Applicants not taking A2 Media will have to demonstrate commitment to the study of media by other means; specifically, the personal statement should demonstrate sufficient and relevant media-related experienced.